AmitKapilaCodeIns/capellano_acme/README.md

 The blog project has multiple custom models, such as Post and Comment.
 It will also incorporate some of Django's built-in models, such as User, Group and Permission.
 These models and their attributes define the structure of, and communicate with, the database used for your blog.

+Although Django does not provide an app-level urls.py file by default, it is good to separate the urls.py files into separate apps because, as stated, this follows the Django design philosophy of loose coupling.
+Having one urls.py file per app keeps our apps more modular and independent.
+It also means that we can more easily change URLs without breaking our project.
+It's good to keep your apps as self-contained as possible.
+This enables an app from one project to be dropped into another.

 <a href='https://monsterone.com/graphics/logo-templates/'>Logo Templates item created by Greenflash - https://monsterone.com</a> is where I got the template from